jackyzy823/rajiko/README.md

 Premission Details:
 -------------------
-1. tab : for  firefox only ,to get tab's url to decide auto refresh or alert.
+1. tab : for  firefox only ,to get tab's url to decide to auto refresh or alert.
-2. cookies : for force setting radiko.jp location.
+2. cookies : for force setting radiko.jp's current location.
 3. storage : for storing your location configure.
-4. webRequest : modify request to pass the auth.
+4. webRequest : modify request to pass the authentication.
-5. webRequestBlocking : modify request to pass the auth.
+5. webRequestBlocking : modify request to pass the authentication.
 6. *://*.radiko.jp/* : the only site we aimed at.
-7. declartiveContent : [TODO] for showing icon only on radiko pages.But firefox does not support this api.When firefox support this api,tab permission will not be required.
+7. declartiveContent : [TODO] for showing icon only on radiko pages.But firefox does not support this api.When firefox supports this api,tab permission will not be required.

 Technical Details: